edunham/slides/introductoryirc/index.rst

 .. rst-class:: build

 * How IRC works
-    * Network of servers
-    * Network has channels
+    * Network of servers, has channels
     * Talk in channels or private messages
 * Ways to connect
     * Directly from a client
-    * Persistent client
+    * Persistent client or bouncer
-    * Bouncer
 * Client options
-    * Irssi/Weechat
-    * Colloquy/Quassel
-    * Matrix/webchat
+    * Irssi, Weechat, Colloquy, Quassel, Matrix, webchat

 Choosing Your IRC Name
 ======================